 The standards expected are high in terms of participation, performance, dress and behaviour.
 All pupils are expected to give their best effort in order to achieve their full potential in all aspects of physical education.
 The Physical Education department is based at the sports hall where there is a large sports hall, a new fitness suite and a new hall for aerobics and dance.
 In addition, indoor facilities include a full sized gymnasium.
 Outside, the school has two rugby pitches, two football pitches, three netball courts and six tennis courts.
 In the summer the field lends itself to four rounders diamonds and a full sized athletic track as well as the usual throwing and jumping areas.
 The school also has access to the astroturf, for extra curricular hockey, based at the rugby club.
 The Physical Education department consists of 8 qualified PE staff.
 The department has a head of department, two staff with pastoral responsibilities and all staff are experienced in their role as a Physical Education teacher.

 The pupils follow a broad and balanced curriculum with a mix of individual and team sports.
-They receive two hours of physical education per week at KS3 and one hour per week in Years 10, 11, 12 and 13. in Year 11.
+They receive two hours of physical education per week at KS3 and one hour per week in Years 10, 11, 12 and 13.
 In years 7 to 11 all pupils follow a set program rotating every half term.
 The program includes all the major games (hockey, netball, rugby, basketball, tennis, rounders, cricket, badminton and football) as well as gymnastics, dance, trampolining, athletics and cross-country.
+In Years 7/8/9 each pupil will take a theory examination twice a year on a variety of topics, covered in practical lessons.
+This mark will be added to their practical performance to reach an overall grade.
 Year 10/11 also have the opportunity to participate in the fitness suite, aerobics, table tennis, handball and orienteering.
 In Year 12/13 students participate in one hour of compulsory sporting activities.

 The department offers GCSE PE, BTEC and A-level PE.
 GCSE PE offers a single award qualification.
 The course includes both theory and practical elements and covers a wide range of sporting topics, anatomy and physiology, media/sponsorship/health and safety in Sport.
 The BTEC is a level two modular award (equivalent to 1 GCSE C pass).